-For acyclic SCMs we recover with Proposition 5.12 the known result that this class is closed under marginalization (see Proposition 3.6) [15].
-For linear SCMs we have that unique solvability w.r.t. a subset $\mathcal{L}$ holds if and only if ancestral unique solvability w.r.t. $\mathcal{L}$ holds (see Proposition C.4), and hence, a marginalization of a linear SCM always respects the latent projection.
+The (augmented) graph of a marginalized SCM can be a strict subgraph of the corresponding latent projection if, for example, certain paths cancel each other out after the substitution of the measurable solution function(s) into the causal mechanism(s) on the margin (see Example D.12).
+For acyclic SCMs, we recover with Proposition 5.11 the known result that this class is closed under marginalization (see Proposition 3.4) [14].
+For linear SCMs, we have that unique solvability w.r.t. a subset \mathcal{L} holds if and only if ancestral unique solvability w.r.t. \mathcal{L} holds (see Proposition C.4), and hence, a marginalization of a linear SCM always respects the latent projection.

-6. Markov properties In this section we give a short overview of Markov properties for SCMs with cycles.
-We make use of the Markov properties that were recently developed by Forré and Mooij [18] for HEDGes, a graphical representation that is similar to the augmented graph of SCMs.
+6. Markov properties.
+In this section, we give a short overview of Markov properties for SCMs with cycles.
+We make use of the Markov properties that were recently developed by Forré and Mooij [17] for HEDGes, a graphical representation that is similar to the augmented graph of SCMs.
 We briefly summarize some of their main results and apply them to the class of SCMs.
-In Appendix A.2 we provide a more thorough introduction and give an intuitive derivation which can act as an entry point for the reader into the more extensive discussion of Markov properties provided in [18].
+In Appendix A.2, we provide a more thorough introduction and give an intuitive derivation, which can act as an entry point for the reader into the more extensive discussion of Markov properties provided in [17].

 Markov properties associate a set of conditional independence relations to a graph.
-The directed global Markov property for directed acyclic graphs (see Definition A.4 and A.6), also known as the d-separation criterion [50], is one of the most widely used.
-It directly extends to a similar property for acyclic directed mixed graphs (ADMGs) [60].
-It does not hold in general for cyclic SCMs, however, as was already observed earlier [71, 72].
+The directed global Markov property for directed acyclic graphs (see Definitions A.4 and A.6), also known as the d-separation criterion [47], is one of the most widely used.
+It directly extends to a similar property for acyclic directed mixed graphs (ADMGs) [54].
+It does not hold in general for cyclic SCMs, however, as was already observed earlier [66, 67].

 EXAMPLE 6.1 (Directed global Markov property does not hold for cyclic SCM).
-Consider the SCM $\mathcal{M} = \langle \mathbf{4}, \mathbf{4}, \mathbb{R}^4, \mathbb{R}^4, \mathbf{f}, \mathbb{P}{\mathbb{R}^4} \rangle$ with causal mechanism given by and $\mathbb{P}{\mathbb{R}^4}$ is the standard-normal distribution on $\mathbb{R}^4$ .
-The graph of $\mathcal{M}$ is depicted in Figure 6 on the left.
-The model is uniquely solvable w.r.t. every subset.
-One can check that for every solution X of M, $X_1$ is not independent of $X_2$ given $\{X_3, X_4\}$ .
-However, the variables $X_1$ and $X_2$ are d-separated given $\{X_3, X_4\}$ in $\mathcal{G}(\mathcal{M})$ .
+One can check that for every solution X of the SCM \mathcal{M} of Example 3.5, X_1 is not independent of X_2 given $\{X_3, X_4\}$.
+However, the variables X_1 and X_2 are d-separated given $\{X_3, X_4\}$ in $\mathcal{G}(\mathcal{M})$ (see Figure 3).
 Hence the global directed Markov property does not hold here.